 Pursuant to Section 10 of the Civil Aviation Reform Act, operators of certified aerodromes in accordance with Annex 14, Volume I(Standards Document – Aerodromes).

-Note. — Further provisions related to the implementation of SMS by service providers can be found in Chapter 4.
+Note. — Further provisions related to the implementation of an SMS by service providers can be found in Chapter 4.

-Recommendation. — The Civil Aviation Authority of Fiji should ensure that safety performance indicators and targets established by service providers and operators are acceptable to Fiji.

-Note. — Guidance on the identification of appropriate safety performance indicators and targets is contained in the Safety Management Manual (SMM) (Doc 9859).

-The State of Registry shall establish criteria for international general aviation operators of large or turbojet aeroplanes in accordance with Annex 6, Part II, Section 3 (Standards Document-International General Aviation, Section 3), to implement an SMS.
+3.3.2.2The State of Registry shall establish criteria for international general aviation operators of large or turbojet aeroplanes in accordance with Annex 6, Part II, Section 3 (Standards Document-International General Aviation, Section 3), to implement an SMS.

-Note. — Further provisions related to the implementation of SMS by international general aviation operators can be found in Chapter 4.
+Note. — Guidance on the establishment of criteria for service providers to implement an SMS is contained in the Safety Management Manual (Doc 9859).

-The criteria established by the State of Registry in accordance with 3.3.2.3 shall address the SMS framework and elements contained in Appendix 2.
+3.3.2.3The criteria established by the State of Registry in accordance with 3.3.2.2 shall address the SMS framework and elements contained in Appendix 2.

-Note. — Guidance on establishing the criteria to implement an SMS for international general aviation operators is contained in the Safety Management Manual (SMM) (Doc 9859).
+Note. — Guidance on establishing the criteria to implement an SMS for international general aviation operators is contained in the Safety Management Manual (Doc 9859).

-Accident and incident investigation
+3.3.3 Accident and incident investigation